furuuwu/books/README.md

 other
-B2017 This Is Political Philosophy, Tuckness WILEY.pdf B2020 Mathematics to the rescue of Democracy, serafini SPRINGER.pdf Introduction to Political Philosophy by Alexander Koryagin | COURSERA
+B2017 This Is Political Philosophy, Tuckness WILEY.pdf B2020 Mathematics to the rescue of Democracy, serafini SPRINGER.pdf B2013 The politics of immigration, hampshire OTHER.pdf B2021 The economics of immigration, bansak ROUTLEDGE.pdf Introduction to Political Philosophy by Alexander Koryagin | COURSERA
 SOCIALISM: An In-Depth Explanation
 Universal Basic Income (UBI)